...

 At the beginning of the film, we see Katniss and her best friend Gale Hawthorne (played by Liam Hemsworth) hunting in the woods outside the protective barrier of their district.
 While you may not be literally starving, this still serves as a reminder of how important — and frugal — self-sufficiency can be when it comes to food.
 Start a garden, or raise a couple of hens so you have some eggs each morning.
 This way, you’ll have fresh food without paying extra for organic produce, allowing you to cut back on your grocery budget each month.
 It may not wipe out a massive percentage of your food costs, but every little bit counts.
 Not to mention — gardening can be fun!

-Expensive Things Aren’t Necessarily Better
+Expensive Things Aren’t Always Better

-Someone Else Almost Always Has It Worse
+Someone Else Usually Has It Worse

-Words Hold a Lot of Power
+Words Hold Real Power

 Don’t Wait for Opportunities